grifjst/submarine-graph/readme.md

 ---

 ## 🔒 Security Notice
-Make sure to keep your GitHub token private.
+- Make sure to keep your GitHub token private.
 Do not commit your .env file or token to public repositories.

 ## 📂 Output
-After running the script, the SVG file submarine_grid.svg will be created in the project folder.
-Open it in a browser to see    your animated submarine on the contribution grid.
+- After running the script, the SVG file submarine-graph.svg will be created in the project folder.
+Open it in a browser to see the animated submarine on the         contribution grid.

 ## 🛠️ Troubleshooting
-If the script fails with an API error, verify that your GitHub token is set correctly.
+- If the script fails with an API error, verify that your GitHub token is set correctly.

-Ensure your environment variables are loaded if using .env.
+- Ensure your environment variables are loaded if using .env.

-## 🛠️ Setup Instructions
+## ⚙ Setup Instructions

 1. **Clone this repository**: